-- Emergency based upon the risk to human health presented by the pest.
+- Emergency is based upon the risk to human health presented by the pest.

-- Following communication with us and our clearance, state lead agency or federal agency may issue a crisis exemption allowing the unregistered use to proceed for up to 15 days.
+- Following communication confirming EPA’s concurrence, the State or Federal agency may issue a Crisis Exemption allowing the unregistered use to proceed for up to 15 days.

-- We confirm that the appropriate safety findings can be made
+- EPA concurrence confirms that the required safety findings can be made.